-Bounty advanced its preparation for work over of 2-3 wells and plans to commence production at Alton in 2019 while it generates a full field development plan including an up-dip appraisal well at Eluanbrook in the northwest section of PL2.
-An independent environmental audit gave the field a "clean bill of health" and Bounty is progressing other compliance documentation pending the workovers and production.
+Bounty completed important amendments to its environmental permits and advanced its preparation for work over of 2-3 wells and plans to commence production at Alton in 2019 while it generates a full field development plan.
+This will be followed by an up-dip appraisal well at Eluanbrook in the northwest section of PL2.
+An independent environmental audit and dam assessment gave the field a "clean bill of health".
+Bounty is progressing other compliance documentation.